ZhouLabGenetics/FELIX/tutorial/README.md

-**If your platform has no binary, or the binary will not load, setup compiles from source automatically.** That path needs **≥ 2 GB of RAM** and a few minutes — one file (`SAIGE_fitGLMM_fast.cpp`, ~7,000 lines of Rcpp/Armadillo templates) dominates it.
+**If your platform has no binary, or the binary will not load, setup compiles from source automatically.** That path needs **≥ 2 GB of RAM** and a few minutes.
 On a cluster login node, where memory limits are usually lower, the compiler is killed part-way through:

 ```
 x86_64-conda-linux-gnu-c++: fatal error: Killed signal terminated program cc1plus